-For undergraduate students, the thesis guidance committee should be composed of the following: Thesis Adviser, Co-adviser (if applicable), Department Research Coordinator and Department Chairperson.
+For undergraduate students, the thesis guidance committee shall be composed of the following: Thesis Adviser, Co-adviser (if applicable), and Department Research Coordinator.
+For graduate students, the thesis guidance committee shall be composed of the major adviser and minor adviser.